Appearance

 Eleven claims, twenty pages, no depth

-The CES Letter's Book of Mormon section runs eleven numbered arguments across twenty pages.[2]
-Not one receives sustained analysis.
-The anachronism claim lists thirteen items in a single sentence — horses, cattle, steel, elephants, wheat — with no individual discussion of any of them.[3]
+The anachronism claim lists thirteen items in a single sentence with no individual discussion.[3]
 The DNA claim cites no genetic studies and no geneticists.[4]
-The archaeology claim declares "absolutely no archaeological evidence" without engaging a single piece of evidence.[5]
+The archaeology claim declares "absolutely no archaeological evidence" without engaging a single piece of it.[5]

 Three plagiarism theories that cancel each other out